portfolio-central/jekyll-instagram-portfolio-theme/README.md

 # Jekyll Instagram Portfolio Theme

-Clean portfolio theme for Jekyll powered by Bootstrap 4.
+Clean, minimalistic and configurable portfolio theme for Jekyll powered by Bootstrap 4.
+For the portfolio section is used Instagram widget, but you can easily update it with other content source.

 ## Live Demo